Atlantis (wrestler): Los Guerreros de la Atlantida (2005–2011)

-Los Reyes de la Atlantida (2011-present)
+Los Reyes de la Atlantida (2011–2018)

-Atlantis and Último Guerrero faced each other in a big grudge match on September 23, which saw Atlantis pick up the win.
-On November 16, Atlantis announced that he was officially forming a stable named Los Reyes de la Atlantida ("The Kings of the Atlantis") with Delta and Guerrero Maya Jr. On December 16, the trio defeated Los Invasores (Olímpico, Psicosis and Volador Jr.) for the Mexican National Trios Championship at CMLLL's Sin Piead show.
-On March 2, 2012, at Homenaje a Dos Leyendas, Atlantis won his third National Parejas Increibles tournament in a row, this time teaming with Mr. Niebla.
+In their grudge match on September 23, Atlantis defeated Guerrero.
+On November 16, Atlantis announced that he was officially forming a stable named Los Reyes de la Atlantida ("The Kings of the Atlantis") with Delta and Guerrero Maya Jr. At Sin Piedad ("No Mercy") on December 16, they defeated Los Invasores (Olímpico, Psicosis and Volador Jr.) for the Mexican National Trios Championship.
+At Homenaje a Dos Leyendas on March 2, 2012, Atlantis won his third Torneo Nacional de Parejas Increíbles in a row with Mr. Niebla.
 On June 22, Los Reyes de la Atlantida lost the Mexican National Trios Championship to Los Depredadores del Aire (Black Warrior, Mr. Águila and Volador Jr.).
-On the August 3 Super Viernes show, Atlantis and Diamante Azul defeated Dragón Rojo Jr. and Último Guerrero to win the CMLL World Tag Team Championship.
-On October 30, Los Reyes de la Atlantida regained the Mexican National Trios Championship from Los Depredadores del Aire.
-On November 13, 2012 Atlantis and Demonio Azul lost their tag team championship to El Terrible and Tama Tonga.
-On December 16, Los Reyes de la Atlantida lost the Mexican National Trios Championship to the Los Invasores team of Kraneo, Mr. Águila and Psicosis II.
+On August 3, Atlantis and Diamante Azul defeated Dragón Rojo Jr. and Guerrero to win the CMLL World Tag Team Championship.
+On October 30, Los Reyes de la Atlantida regained their title.
+On November 13, Atlantis and Azul lost the title to El Terrible and Tama Tonga.
+On December 16, Los Reyes de la Atlantida lost their title to Los Invasores' Kraneo, Mr. Águila and Psicosis II.